apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/task/flink.md

 ## Notice

- JAVA and Scala are only used for identification, there is no difference, if it is Flink developed by Python, there is no class of the main function, the others are the same
+ JAVA and Scala are only used for identification, there is no difference, if it is Flink developed by Python, there is no class of the main function, the others are the same.